-There were no share transactions during the quarter ended December 31 2016 or the quarter ended December 31, 2015.
+There were no share transactions in the prior year quarter.

 Stock Options

 The Company has established a stock option plan (the "Plan") for the directors, officers, employees and consultants of the Company.
 The Plan is administered by the Board of Directors of the Company who establish the exercise prices, vesting conditions and expiry date of the options in accordance with the requirements imposed by the Exchange.